ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

 In the remainder of this series, we’ll see how RCL achieves this.
-In [part two][part2] we will look at the type system, and in [part three][part3] we will look at the implementation of the typechecker.
+In [part two][part2] we will look at the type system, and in [part three][part3] at some related type systems that inspired RCL.

-[part1]: /2024/a-type-system-for-rcl-part-1-introduction
-[part2]: /2024/a-type-system-for-rcl-part-2-the-type-system
-[part3]: /2024/a-type-system-for-rcl-part-3-the-typechecker
+Finally, in [part four][part4] we will look at the implementation of the typechecker itself.